Qubic Introduces Oracle Machines, Bringing Real-World Data to Decentralized Smart Contracts

 Oracle Machines act as native middleware within the Qubic protocol, dissolving a longstanding barrier in blockchain technology: the inability of smart contracts to autonomously interact with external information such as market prices, weather conditions, sensor readings, or event outcomes.

-“Blockchain systems have always excelled at verifiable computation,” said Roman “JOETOM” Thommen, Core Tech Lead at Qubic.
+“Blockchain systems have always excelled at verifiable computation,” said JOETOM, Core Tech Lead at Qubic.
 “With Oracle Machines, we are equipping smart contracts with the ability to observe and respond to the real world.
 This not only expands what decentralized applications can do but also positions Qubic as infrastructure for intelligent, data-driven blockchain services.”

 What Oracle Machines Enable